magento/merchdocs/src/marketing/recommendation-best-practices.md

 ## Usage

-Magento provides a large set of recommendations you can deploy to various pages on your site.
+Adobe Commerce provides a large set of recommendations you can deploy to various pages on your site.
 But which recommendations should you use on those pages?
 The following table provides some suggestions:

 |Page|Recommendation Type|
 |---|---|